Greg Ginn: Early life

+Ginn claims to have never genuinely enjoyed rock music during his youth, believing it to be "just trying to interject some kind of legitimacy into making three-minute commercials."

+Musical career

 Black Flag

 Black Flag is an American hardcore punk band formed in 1976 in Hermosa Beach, California.
 The band was established by Ginn, the guitarist, primary songwriter, and sole continuous member through multiple personnel changes in the band.
 They are widely considered to be one of the first hardcore punk bands.
 After breaking up in 1986, Black Flag briefly reunited in 2003 and again in 2013.
 Black Flag's sound mixed the raw simplicity of the Ramones with atonal guitar solos and frequent tempo shifts.
 The lyrics were written mostly by Ginn, and like other punk rock bands of the late 1970s and early 1980s, Black Flag voiced an anti-authoritarian and non-conformist message, in songs punctuated with descriptions of social isolation, neurosis, poverty, and paranoia.
 These themes were explored further when Henry Rollins joined the band as lead singer in 1981.
 Most of the band's material was released on Ginn's SST Records.

-Use of pseudonym
+Dale Nixon

 "Dale Nixon" is a pseudonym and multiple-use name originally used by Ginn to obfuscate the fact that he played bass on the later Black Flag albums, My War and What The...
 It has since been used by other artists (typically punk) to appear on albums without being in breach of record label contracts that stipulate label exclusivity.
-Other artists using the "Dale Nixon" moniker include Dave Grohl, who filled in on drums for the Melvins' 1992 album King Buzzo, and Brian Baker, a founding member of Minor Threat, credited as Nixon on the 1992 Dag Nasty album Four on the Floor.
-The name appears once again, listed as a bass player, on the Ryan Adams album Orion; it is likely Ryan himself.
+Other artists using the "Dale Nixon" moniker include Dave Grohl, who filled in on drums for the 1992 EP, King Buzzo, and Brian Baker, a founding member of Minor Threat, credited as Nixon on the 1992 Dag Nasty album Four on the Floor.
+The name appears once again, listed as a bass player, on the Ryan Adams album Orion; it is likely Adams himself, or his sound engineer, Charlie.

-Legacy and praise
+Legacy

-Many artists have cited Ginn as an influence or have expressed their admiration for him, including Buzz Osborne of Melvins, Omar Rodríguez-López of The Mars Volta, William DuVall of Alice in Chains, Ben Weinman of The Dillinger Escape Plan, Kurt Ballou of Converge, Justin Sane of Anti-Flag, RM Hubbert, Bill Kelliher of Mastodon, Zach Blair of Rise Against, Weasel Walter, Andrew Williams of Every Time I Die, Laurent Barnard of Gallows, and Nick Reinhart of Tera Melos.
+Many artists have cited Ginn as an influence or have expressed their admiration for him, including Buzz Osborne of Melvins,who also stated that he brought Kurt Cobain to his first punk show, a Black Flag show in 1984 where Kurt stated that he wanted that guitar sound for his band.
+Omar Rodríguez-López of The Mars Volta, John Frusciante of Red Hot Chili Peppers, William DuVall of Alice in Chains, Ben Weinman of The Dillinger Escape Plan, Kurt Ballou of Converge, Justin Sane of Anti-Flag, RM Hubbert, Bill Kelliher of Mastodon, Zach Blair of Rise Against, Weasel Walter, Andrew Williams of Every Time I Die, Laurent Barnard of Gallows, and Nick Reinhart of Tera Melos.

 Equipment

 Guitars

-Ginn's earliest guitar was a Dan Armstrong electric guitar.
-He eventually started using an Ibanez Roadstar and Fender Stratocaster guitars in later albums.
+Ginn's earliest guitar was a Ampeg Dan Armstrong electric guitar.
+He eventually started using an Westone Spectrum SX and Modulus Graphite Black Knife Stratocaster guitars in later albums.

 Amplification

-He would play both guitars through an Ampeg SVT-410HLF bass cabinet.
+He would play both guitars through a head amp Peavey Series 260 Standard PA and Ampeg SVT-410HLF bass cabinet.